 Bunny Mellon never formally studied landscaping; yet she grew to be one of the most celebrated gardeners in America.
 Her list of accomplishments is staggering, ranging from installations on family properties in Virginia, Nantucket and Antigua, to private residences in Paris, to the White House Rose Garden.
-There is much to be learned from her trial-and-error approach to horticulture.
-And now, a new book entitled Garden Secrets of Bunny Mellon offers a glimpse into how she developed her aesthetic while providing readers with practicable tips on design.
+Now, a new book entitled Garden Secrets of Bunny Mellon offers a glimpse into how she developed her aesthetic while providing readers with practicable tips on design.

-This intimate look at the private musings of Mellon comes from the perspective of three people who knew her well — garden historian Linda Jane Holden, grandson Thomas Lloyd and family friend and interior designer Bryan Huffman.
-When it comes to inspiring, it doesn’t get much better.
+The intimate look at the private musings of Mellon comes from the perspective of three people who knew her well — garden historian Linda Jane Holden, grandson Thomas Lloyd and family friend and interior designer Bryan Huffman.
 Packed with Bunny’s writings and own garden photos, the book is a treasure trove of information for the home gardener.

 BUNNY MELLON’S GARDEN

-According to its authors, the book’s goal is to give people a baseline understanding about how to think about spaces and specifically, how to think about gardens.
+According to its authors, Garden Secrets of Bunny Mellon is designed to give people a baseline understanding about how to think about spaces and specifically, how to think about gardens.
 It provides fundamentals that anyone can apply and incorporate into their landscape.
-Key among them is Bunny Mellon’s belief that nothing was supposed to look perfect.
+Key among them is Bunny’s belief that nothing was supposed to look perfect.

 “Imperfectly perfect,” was her maxim instead.